jaegertracing/documentation/content/docs/next-release/operator.md

 #### External Elasticsearch

 Jaeger can be used with any external Elasticsearch cluster it can connect to.
-The following example shows Jaeger CR using an external Elasticsearch cluster with TLS CA certificate and user/password stored in a secret.
+The following example shows Jaeger CR using an external Elasticsearch cluster with TLS CA certificate mounted from a volume and user/password stored in a secret.

 ```yaml
 apiVersion: jaegertracing.io/v1